Get insider access

 Acer Nitro XV275K P3biipruzx

 The Acer Nitro XV275K P3biipruzx and the Cooler Master Tempest GP27U are similar 27-inch, 4k monitors with Mini LED backlighting.
 However, there are a few differences between them, as the Acer has much better accuracy before calibration and slightly better reflection handling.
-That said, the Cooler Master has better motion handling, particularly at lower refresh rates, and has lower input lag for a more responsive feel.
+The Cooler Master has better motion handling, particularly at lower refresh rates, and lower input lag for a more responsive feel.
 The Cooler Master even has a KVM switch, ideal for multitasking, which the Acer doesn't have.

 Samsung Odyssey Neo G7 S32BG75